plone/papyrus/docs/make_release.rst

 - test new docsets with osx/linux
 - shutdown vagrant test box
 - write changelog
+- write down nr of typos and not working links
 - new pull request for dash user-contributions
 - sync new docsets and html to docs.plone.org
 - announce new version via twitter account and on community